mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 deviceInfo.digitalId | <ul><li>The digital id as per the digital id definition.</li><li>For L0 devices which is not registered, the digital id will be unsigned.</li><li>For L0 devices which is registered, the digital id will be signed using the device key.</li><li>For L1 devices, the digital id will be signed using the FTM key.</li></ul>
 deviceInfo.env | <ul><li>The target enviornment.</li><li>For devices that are not registered the enviornment is "None".</li><li>For device that is registered, then send the enviornment in which it is registered.</li><li>Allowed values are "Staging", "Developer", "Pre-Production" or "Production".</li></ul>
 deviceInfo.purpose | <ul><li>The purpose of the device in the MOSIP ecosystem.</li><li>For devices that are not registered the purpose is empty.</li><li>Allowed values are "Auth" or "Registration".</li></ul>
-deviceInfo.specVersion | Array of supported MDS specification version. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
+deviceInfo.specVersion | Array of supported MDS specification version.
+The array element Zero will always contain the spec version using which the response is created. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code defined in the [error code section](#error-codes). error.errorInfo | Description of the error that can be displayed to end user.
 Multi lingual support.